 - 1 to 2 teaspoons white wine vinegar , to taste (5 to 10 mL)

 - Put the cashews in a bowl and cover with a couple of inches of water.
 Soak for 1 to 2 hours or overnight.
 (For a quick-soak method, cover with boiling water and soak for 30 to 60 minutes.)
 Drain and rinse.

-- In a large Dutch oven, heat the oil over medium heat.
+- In a large Dutch oven, heat the oil (or use broth for oil free) over medium heat.
 Stir in the onion, garlic, and a couple pinches of salt, and sauté until the onion is softened, 4 to 6 minutes.

 - Stir in the carrots and celery, and cook for another few minutes or so.
 Stir in the cumin, thyme, and turmeric until combined.

 - Add the diced tomatoes with their juices, lentils, broth, and remaining water.
 Increase the heat to high and bring to a low boil.
 Reduce the heat to medium and simmer, uncovered, for 30 to 35 minutes, until the lentils are tender.